changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 the most common one is when the object is initialized.
-In traditional C++, different objects have different initialization methods, such as ordinary arrays, PODs (**P**lain **O**ld **D**ata, ie classes without constructs, destructors, and virtual functions) Or struct type can be initialized with `{}`, which is what we call the initialization list.
+In traditional C++, different objects have different initialization methods, such as ordinary arrays, PODs (**P**lain **O**ld **D**ata, i.e. classes without constructs, destructors, and virtual functions) Or struct type can be initialized with `{}`, which is what we call the initialization list.
 For the initialization of the class object,